-An application was written to NT DEET (NT Department of Employment, Education and Training), fortunatley and thank fully they agreed to fund Merrill's accomodation, toolbox, computer and flight simulation software.
+An application was written to NT DEET (NT Department of Employment, Education and Training), fortunately and thank fully they agreed to fund Merrill's accommodation, toolbox, computer and flight simulation software.

 Merrill is now back with MAF in Mareeba and has gone for his first flight.
 Read an article from the MAF.